 Overlooking the Celtic Sea, this magnificent lighthouse in County Wexford is a sight to behold.
 Here is everything you need to know about Hook Lighthouse.

-The breathtaking Hook Lighthouse is situated on the tip of Hook Head Peninsula in County Wexford.
+The breathtaking Hook Lighthouse is situated on the tip of Hook Head Peninsula in County Wexford and should be on your Leinster Bucket List.
 While the lighthouse overlooks the Celtic Sea, this majestic beauty also lies at the entrance to Waterford Harbour.